cytokineking/PXDesign/README.md

       hotspots: [40, 99, 107]  # Interface residues
       msa: "./examples/msa/PDL1/0" # Path to pre-computed MSA (Recommended)

-binder_length: 80 # Length of the binder to design
+binder_length: 80 # Binder length (residues).
+Also supports a range string like "80-100".
 ```

 To customize the input YAML file, we highly recommend following the [Preparing Customized Inputs](#1-preparing-customized-inputs) section.